 2. x Surveys of individual food consumption at the global level

-FAO/WHO Global Individual Food consumption data Tool (GIFT) is a global database of surveys of food consumption at the individual-level which are collected at the national and subnational level throughout the world.
+FAO/WHO Global Individual Food consumption data Tool (FAO/WHO GIFT) is a global database of surveys of food consumption at the individual-level which are collected at the national and subnational level throughout the world.
 Only data collected from 1980 by quantitative methods such as 24-hr recalls, food records (weighed or estimated), 12-hr recalls, and direct food weighing are considered.
 Portion sizes of all foods and beverages consumed by each survey participant must be assessed, including water if possible.
-For low- or middle-income countries surveys comprising at least 100 subjects (with no evidence of strong selection bias) are included, whereas for high-income countries, surveys that are nationally representative are an additional criterion.
-The dietary data generated from GIFT can be used to inform agricultural, nutrition, food safety and environmental policies and programs.
+For low- or middle-income countries, surveys comprising at least 100 subjects (with no evidence of strong selection bias) are included, whereas for high-income countries, surveys that are nationally representative are an additional criterion.
+The dietary data generated from FAO/WHO GIFT can be used to inform agricultural, nutrition, food safety and environmental policies and programs.
 A summary of 218 dietary surveys performed in low- and middle-income countries from 1980 to 2019 and included in the FAO/WHO GIFT inventory is available in Padula de Quadros et al. (2022).

 Ref to imbed in text: Padula de Quadros V, Balcerzak A, Allemand P, Ferreira de Sousa R, Bevere T, Arsenault J, Deitchler M, and Holmes BA.
 Global Trends in the Availability of Dietary Data in Low and Middle-Income Countries.
 Nutrients 14:2987, 2022